Seasons of Lapland

 The Newborn Nature

 At the beginning of May, as if from a common decision, all aspects of Northern nature suddenly start to prepare for the arrival of summer.
 The layers of snow that have grown in Rovaniemi since early December start to melt, creating streams of ice-cold water that reveal the green moss peeking from under the snow.

 The Arctic animals have woken up from their hibernation, some with newborn cubs.
 All the snow has melted in Rovaniemi in a matter of weeks and very soon after the Lappish nature begins to blossom.
 Different shades of green conquer the forests, birdsong fills the air and our senses are heightened by all the magnificent odors that the blossoming nature grants to us.
 Rovaniemi, that just a short time ago was a white winter wonderland has now turned into a parade of colours.
 Summer has arrived to Lapland.

 The Midnight Sun

-The Lappish summer is full of light, late nights out in nature and cultural festivities.
-During a certain time in the summer the sun does not set below the horizon at all in Rovaniemi – a period of time called the Nightless Night in Lapland.
-Over the time of the Nightless Night, the Lappish wilderness bathes in a unique light throughout day and night, enabling people to explore the wonders of the Lappish nature without having to care about the time.
+The Lappish summer is full of light, late nights out in nature, and cultural festivities.
+During a certain time in the summer, the sun does not set below the horizon at all in Rovaniemi – a period of time called the Midnight Sun season in Lapland.
+Over the time of the white night, the Lappish wilderness bathes in a unique light throughout day and night, enabling people to explore the wonders of the Lappish nature without having to care about the time.

 The Core of Finnish Summer